bitst0rm-pub/Formatter/README.md

 Make sure that you wrap all the configurations into a single root object and copy them from the left-hand to the right-hand pane.<br/>
 Do **not** edit the Default settings in the left-hand pane.
 Any modifications there will be lost when the package is updated.

-By default, the following settings are used.
-You might want to adjust them to use in your system:
+The following settings example should give you direction, how to setup Formatter:

 ```
 {
     // Output debugging information in the console; [type:bool]
+    // Any changes will need a restart to get applied.
     "debug": false,

     // Display result report in status bar; [type:bool]